Updated August 21, 2023.

-The Downtown shuttle runs from downtown SF out to the Presidio where it connects with the two other Presidio shuttle routes.
+The Downtown shuttle runs from downtown SF out to the Presidio Transit Center at the Main Post.

-You can catch the Downtown shuttle at Drumm and California Streets near the Embarcadero BART and Muni stop, and take it to the Golden Gate Bridge via the Crissy Field shuttle.
+You can catch the Downtown shuttle at Drumm and California Streets near the Embarcadero BART and Muni stop, and take it to the Main Post at the Presidio.

-The buses run daily, from morning to evening (times vary with route and day of the week), every 30 minutes.
+The buses run daily, from morning to evening (times vary with route and day of the week), every 30 or 60 minutes.